 No change to existing strategies

 We have reviewed your current situation and the strategies and products you have in place and believe that they remain appropriate for your circumstances, needs and objectives.
-Therefore we are not recommending any changes to your current strategy and recommend you continue as you are.
+Therefore, we are not recommending any changes to your current strategy and recommend you continue as you are.

 Our reasons for this advice